Azure/azure-rest-api-specs/specification/azure-kusto/resource-manager/readme.md

 description: 'The Azure Kusto management API provides a RESTful set of web services that interact with Azure Kusto services to manage your clusters and databases.
 The API enables you to create, update, and delete clusters and databases.'
 openapi-type: arm
 tag: package-2019-11-09
-directive:
-  - suppress: R2016
-    from: kusto.json
-    where: $.definitions.DataConnection.required
-    reason: Implements kind which is required also in patch
 ```

 ### Tag: package-2019-11-09